All Products

 Note

 DataWorks uses resource groups for scheduling to issue batch synchronization tasks in Data Integration to resource groups for Data Integration and uses the resource groups for Data Integration to run the tasks.
 You are charged for using the resource groups for scheduling to schedule batch synchronization tasks.
-For information about the task issuing mechanism, see Mechanism for issuing tasks.
+For information about the task issuing mechanism, see Mechanism for issuing tasks that are run on old-version resource groups.

 Step 7: Commit and deploy the batch synchronization task